 Course selection occurs in February of each year.
 Student assemblies and parent meetings will be held for information and questions.
 Guidance counsellors and classroom teachers will be available to answer questions.
-Forms will be sent home with students to indicate their course selections and based on those selections, a master school timetable will be built.
+Students will indicate virtually through PowerSchool to submit their choices and then based on those selections, a master school timetable will be built and schedules created.